xraypy/feff85exafs/t/materials/README.md

    un-k-weighted chi(k).
 4. The JSON file with the configuration for the Feff run **must** be called `Ceria.json`.
+5. There **must** be a fodler called `baseline` which has folders called `withSCF` and `noSCF`.
+These contain the baseline calculations with and without self-consistency.
-5. If you provide an Athena project file, is should be called Ceria.prj.
+6. If you provide an Athena project file, is should be called Ceria.prj.
-6. You should provide a `README.md` file with basic information in markdown format.
+7. You should provide a `README.md` file with basic information in markdown format.
 Any other files, for instance images displayed in the `README.md` file can have any name (since they will not be used in testing)